 If your health insurance company is not willing to put in writing the above requirements for Irish officials, or if your health insurance plan does not include accident and disease in the plan, you will need to purchase another health plan in order to study abroad in Ireland.

 You can find your own health plan, or you can review the ACE/AXA American Insurance Company.
 To learn more about ACE/AXA, please click on this link: https://secure.visit-aci.com/insurance/Loyola/

 All students will need to submit their health insurance letters by November 1 for spring and April 1 for fall.

 - Group flights are arranged for students traveling to Cork.
 Student departures are usually from Newark International Airport on United Airlines.

 - In some cases, there are no non-stop flights for the departure or return date.
 In this case, students may have to fly into another city before reaching the departure or return airport.
 It is the student’s financial responsibility to pay for any additional transportation to and from the departure city and airport.
 If the student misses the group flight, it is up to the student to work with the airline to book and get on the next available flight.

-- Students fly to Shannon International Airport, where a motor coach with the director, Mary Breen, will take them to Jennings Pool Apartments in Cork.
-The ride is about 2 ½-3 hour ride.
+- Students usually fly to Dublin International Airport, where a motor coach with the director, Mary Breen, will take them to Jennings Pool Apartments in Cork.
+The ride is about 3 ½ hour ride.
 Once the departure city is determined, information on carry-ons, luggage amounts, and restrictions will be given to the student.
-Here is the link for United Airlines.
-Information on carry-ons and baggage is subject to change.
-We encourage students to review the airline carrier’s website information on a monthly basis due to the many changes airlines make.

 - You may contact Alice Wilcox at firstname.lastname@example.org to make any changes on the return ticket only.
 No changes will be made if it will jeopardize the group flight arrangements or cost.